Miqueas/TapeDeck/README.md

 # Running

-__MoonPlayer is still not finished and currently can't play music__, but still, you can run `Main.lua` for a preview of the app.
+__NOTE 1__: MoonPlayer is still not finished and currently can't play music, but still, you can run `Main.lua` for a preview of the app.

+__NOTE 2__: In [this commit](https://github.com/M1que4s/Moonplayer/commit/87ca3044f44c614b533633e98017da428df78c0a) I added support for auto-scan the user music folder, but if the folder has a lot of music files, the app can crash.
+I'm currently working on this problem

 You will need:

  * Lua 5.1+ (LuaJIT also works)
  * [lgi](https://github.com/pavouk/lgi/)